alfredotranchedone/cinelaf/README.md

 ## About

-Cinelaf is a community-driven series & movies database with a simple ranking system.
+Cinelaf is a simple community-driven series & movies database with a simple ranking system.

+## Requirements
+- Laravel 7
+- PHP 7.2.5
+- MariaDb 10.4

+## ToDo
+- Translations
+- Scout/Algolia as optional feature
+- Comments/Reviews?